 - Patrick and Kat have this effect on each other in 10 Things I Hate About You.

 - In an inversion of the trope, Australia has the male lead follow the trope nearly to the letter at a charity ball.

-- Inverted also in The Mummy after Rick O'Connell is rescued from the gallows.
+- Gender-inverted after Rick O'Connell is rescued from the gallows.
 His shiny reappearance is nicely timed to Evelyn's rant about what a filthy, rude, complete scoundrel he is.

 - Evie herself gets a moment like this; before they go on their expedition we are used to seeing her in dowdy and plain librarian's clothes, but after they escape from the ship Evie appears wearing an Bedouin-inspired black dress and veil.
 Which certainly made Rick's eyes widen.